 Intestate Distribution to Ancestors and Collateral Relatives

-If a decedent is survived by a spouse or issue, then all of the decedent's intestate property goes to the surviving spouse or surviving issue, which includes children, grandchildren, and so on—nothing goes to the decedent's ancestors or to their issue, which includes brothers and sisters.
+If a decedent is survived by a spouse or issue, then all the decedent's intestate property goes to the surviving spouse or surviving issue, which includes children, grandchildren, and other direct descendents — nothing goes to the decedent's ancestors or to their issue, including brothers and sisters.

 Collateral relatives are further classified according to the degree of relationship to the decedent.
-First-line collaterals are the issue of the decedent's parents, who are the brothers and sisters of the decedent.
-Second-line collaterals are the issue of the grandparents not including the parents, which includes uncles and aunts, and first cousins.
-Likewise, third-line collaterals are the issue of great-grandparents not including grandparents and parents, and so on.
+First-line collaterals are the issue of the decedent's parents, the decedent's brothers and sisters.
+Second-line collaterals are the issue of the grandparents not including the parents, including uncles and aunts, and first cousins.
+Likewise, third-line collaterals are the issue of great-grandparents not including grandparents and parents, etc.

 Degree of Relationship Approach